Anora: Plot

-Anora, Toros, Garnik, and Igor search Brooklyn.
-Anora learns from friends that Vanya is at her former strip club, where he is being entertained by Diamond, a rival dancer.
+Over the next 12 hours, Ani, Toros, Garnik, and Igor search Brooklyn.
+Ani eventually learns from friends that Vanya is at her former strip club, where he is being entertained by Diamond, a rival dancer.
 They drag Vanya out of the club, but he is too intoxicated to listen to them, and the group is forced to wait outside the courthouse overnight.
 The annulment is dismissed since the marriage took place in Nevada.

-At the airport, Anora introduces herself to Nikolai and Galina in Russian, but Galina rejects her.
-Conceding to his parents, Vanya coldly tells Anora their marriage must end while Galina orders everyone onto a plane to Las Vegas.
-Having not signed a prenuptial agreement, Anora pledges to file for a divorce settlement, but Galina threatens her with financial ruin if she does not comply.
-Realizing Vanya's cowardice and his family's power, Anora signs the annulment papers.
-Igor suggests Vanya apologize to Anora, but Galina objects.
-Anora insults both Vanya and Galina before leaving, telling Galina that Vanya only married her to spite his mother, much to Nikolai's amusement.
+At the airport, Ani introduces herself to Nikolai and Galina in broken Russian, but Galina rejects her.
+Conceding to his parents, Vanya coldly tells Ani their marriage must end while Galina orders everyone onto a plane to Las Vegas.
+Having not signed a prenuptial agreement, Ani pledges to file for a divorce settlement, but Galina threatens her and her family with financial ruin if she does not comply.
+Realizing Vanya's cowardice and his family's power, Ani signs the annulment papers.
+Igor suggests Vanya apologize to Ani, but Galina objects.
+Ani insults both Vanya and Galina before leaving, telling Galina that Vanya hates her and only got married to spite her.

-Igor takes Anora back to New York to collect her belongings.
-At the mansion, she confronts Igor about their encounter, accusing him of assault and saying he would have raped her if they had been alone, though Igor assures her that he had no intention of doing so.
-The next morning, Igor gives Anora the money Toros promised her and drives her home.
+Igor takes Ani back to New York to collect her belongings.
+At the mansion, she confronts Igor about their encounter the previous day, accusing him of assault and saying he would have raped her had they been alone, though Igor assures her that he had no intention of doing so.
+The next morning, Igor gives Ani the money Toros promised her and drives her home.
 In the car, he returns her wedding ring as a token of goodwill.
-Moved by the gesture, Anora initiates sex with him but stops when he tries to kiss her; she breaks down and sobs in his arms.
+Ani initiates sex with him but stops when he tries to kiss her; she breaks down and sobs in his arms.